adamLutPhi/adamLutPhi/README.md

 - **The Silver-Screen is an outdated**

-Small things, is what I do, like the trying moistiness of `Tarte Tatin`, or zestiness of  `Mee Goreng`. reciting the rights of a Man.
-M.`François Quesnay`, thank you for showing how to act, or coding while hearing the generous crumbs of `les Gymnopédies`; Once again, trying to be perfected, this time, from gentle fabric of fancy clouds of Purity, provided by `Erik Satie`.
-What you know, maybe life is Topsy Turvy, like a Floating Dream.. so real like the codex of `À la recherche du temps Perdu`.
+Small things, is what I do, like the trying moistiness of `Tarte Tatin`, or zestiness of  `Mee Goreng`.

+Reciting the rights of a Man.
+M.`François Quesnay`; thank you for showing me how to act! or coding while lisrening to the generous crumbs of `les Gymnopédies`; Once again, trying to be perfected, this time, from gentle fabric of fancy clouds of Purity- provided by `Erik Satie`.
+What you know, maybe life is `Topsy Turvy`, like a Floating Dream.. so real like the codex of `À la recherche du temps Perdu`.

 I don't wanna lose you, M. `Marcel Proust`, because your words has yet to make me remember, what it feels like, & Means, to be a Human..
 Once Again

 # Life's Direction